 There is little difference in the tasks that your liver and the liver of your pet need to accomplish to stay healthy.
 So medications that help humans with chronic liver issues are good candidates for helping our pets as well.

-A 2016 review found that branched-chain amino acid supplements (BCAAs) relieved the low blood albumin levels and hepatic encephalopathy that sometimes accompanies severe liver disease in people.
+One review found that branched-chain amino acid supplements (BCAAs) relieved the low blood albumin levels and hepatic encephalopathy that sometimes accompanies severe liver disease in people.
 BCAAs seemed to improve the general quality of life as well.
 You can read that article here.